The Moreton Papers

 “I mentioned my brother Johns unfortunate proceedings: the prologue to his after acts you were noe stranger to; & since your departure, his freinds have beene, to their greife, the weeping witnesses of his miserable catastrophee to them: I writ how hee had marryed his wife directly contrary to any freinds concent, and soe hath forfeited his birthright, & cut himselfe of from ever enjoying his inheritance:”

 Thank you for reading.
-Watch this space for more articles about the letters, as we continue with the project.
+See below for more articles about the letters, which are being added as we continue with the project.